irfanhakim-as/linux-wiki/topics/toshy.md

 ### Spectacle Window Manager

 > [!IMPORTANT]
-> This part of the section assumes that you are using the KDE Plasma desktop environment.
+> This part of the guide assumes that you are using the KDE Plasma desktop environment.

-To mimic the desktop experience of using the popular [Spectacle](https://github.com/eczarny/spectacle) (or [Rectangle](https://github.com/rxhanson/Rectangle)) window management utility on macOS, add the following configuration:
+To mimic the desktop experience of using the popular third-party window management utility on macOS, [Spectacle](https://github.com/eczarny/spectacle) (or [Rectangle](https://github.com/rxhanson/Rectangle)), add the following configuration:

 1. In the Toshy config file, search for the `user_apps` slice.